 Adrian Swift, Head of Content Production & Development, Channel 9

-Adrian Swift works across traditional broadcast and digital for the Nine Network, commissioning and developing shows that embody Nine’s brand.
+Adrian Swift is the Head of Content Production & Development at Channel 9, and works across traditional broadcast and digital for the Nine Network, commissioning and developing shows that embody Nine’s brand.
 He has been a journalist with the Sydney Morning Herald, a news and current affairs reporter for SBS, and a reporter and producer for Nine’s Wide World of Sports.
 He secured the rights to the Tour de France for SBS and was founding producer of Nine’s travel series Getaway, for which he launched Australia’s first commercial television website - getaway.com.au - in 1994.
 He spent 12 years in the UK working for Endemol and Mirror Group Newspapers before starting his own production company, where he made TV for the BBC, ITV, Channel 4 and Sky, and created branded channels Thomas Cook TV and London TV.
 He has received multiple awards for entrepreneurship, broadcast and digital content, and also sits on the advisory board for SPA.

-Phil Craig, Head of Factual, Electric Pictures; former EVP Discovery Networks International
+Phil Craig, Head of Factual, Electric Pictures (UK)

-Phil Craig (UK) was the ABC’s Head of Factual between 2012 and 2015, responsible for over a hundred hours of documentary output per year, covering history, science, politics and contemporary life.
-His career as producer, writer and executive producer includes senior positions at Brook Lapping Productions and Nutopia in London, and at Discovery Networks International.
+Phil Craig is the Head of Factual for Electric Pictures (UK) and the former EVP of Discovery Networks International.
+He was also the ABC’s Head of Factual between 2012 and 2015, and was responsible for over a hundred hours of documentary output per year, covering history, science, politics and contemporary life.
+His career as a producer, writer, and executive producer includes senior positions at Brook Lapping Productions and Nutopia in London.